 Consider Your Options

-If you choose to keep a Parent PLUS loan in your name, you have several alternatives for repaying the debt.
+If you choose to keep a Parent PLUS Loan in your name, you have several alternatives for repaying the debt.
 Before deciding to refinance with a private lender, make sure that you clearly understand all your options.
-You, and your child, will be grateful that you did.
+You, and your child, will be grateful that you do.